From Awareness To Action: Wildlife SOS’s Outreach Initiatives

 A second event on June 2 took the shape of a nature walk at Hirpora Wildlife Sanctuary.
 During this time, 70 students from Govt.
 Boys Higher Secondary School, Shopian gained a deeper understanding of why this day is celebrated, and interesting facts about the local flora and fauna were also shared with them.

-Along with this, another session was organised on the same day at Hirpura Wildlife Sanctuary, the focus of which was to engage with nomadic herders like the Gujjars and Bakarwals at the Hirpura Wildlife Sanctuary in the Shopian division.
+Along with this, another session was organised on the same day at Hirpora Wildlife Sanctuary, the focus of which was to engage with nomadic herders like the Gujjars and Bakarwals at the Hirpora Wildlife Sanctuary in the Shopian division.
 Stressing on this year’s World Environment Day theme of ‘Land Restoration, Desertification and Drought Resilience’, the communities were informed about the consequences of unchecked livestock grazing at altitudes inhabited by wildlife species.
 The aim was to foster an understanding and partnership in allowing a space where both wildlife and nomadic communities can coexist sustainably.

 A camping session organised on June 3 at the Overa Aru Wildlife Sanctuary immersed 150 students from International Delhi Public School, Jammu, in experiential learning.
 Against the backdrop of the sanctuary’s serene surroundings, students engaged in discussions that addressed the ecological importance of Himalayan brown bears.
 Additionally, the session shed light on the pressing challenge posed by improper waste disposal in the area.